 The objective of the direct path is to attain APM capabilities without the detour over bio-derived and solution phase systems (Skipping directly to vacuum gemstone metamaterial technology).

 One driving aspect are products that are perceived to be potentially profitable in a relative short term.
 The incremental path can easily provide such motivation with medical applications that historically have been cash cows.
 For the direct path in comparison it seems harder to find such catch-pennies for potential investors.
-Some potential early products here include e.g. Metric standards.
-(TODO: add more potential early products for the direct path)
+Some potential early products here include e.g. Metric standards. (wiki-TODO: add more potential early products for the direct path)

 There are several hard hurdles where progress seems slow.
 Like: